 If you are an individual or SME interested in progressing these concepts or if you have a business idea involving reuse or recycling of waste FNR’s, Circular Ocean would like to hear from you!
 The project is designing a Green Economy Business Suite to highlight the prospective economic opportunities around reuse of waste nets, whilst promoting the concept of circular economy and eco-innovation.

 Prof. Thorsteinn Ingi Sigfusson, Director General, Innovation Center Iceland

-Prof. Martin Charter, Director, The Centre for Sustainable Design
+Prof. Martin Charter, Centre for Sustainable Design

 Paritosh Deshpande, NTNU

 Dr. Laurent Bontoux, EU Policy Lab